Eidonko/ccourse/README.md

 Should you like to do so, submit your exercises / comments / questions to Eidon@tutanota.com -- I don't promise that I will answer _soon_, but I do promise I will answer :-)

 Enjoy!

+# Clarifications

+- Note: Aim of this course is not to introduce OOP; only, to explain that one can use C in a "different", possibly sounder way.
+C is still used in several embedded products; some of these products deliver safety-critical services!
+I thought it was important to tell how I deal with managing complexity in C.